The Madness of Robert P. George

 It is small wonder that he was appointed by George W. Bush to serve on the The President's Council on Bioethics, whose portfolio includes matters concerning embryonic stem cell research.

-In the wake of The Manhattan Declaration Robert George's rise to theoconservative prominence caught the eye of The New York Times Magazin.
+In the wake of The Manhattan Declaration Robert George's rise to theoconservative prominence caught the eye of The New York Times Magazine.
 In a December 16, 2009 piece, entitled, "The Conservative-Christian Big Thinker", reporter David D. Kirkpatrick wrote:

 He has parlayed a 13th-century Catholic philosophy into real political influence.
 Glenn Beck, the Fox News talker and a big George fan, likes to introduce him as "one of the biggest brains in America," or, on one broadcast, "Superman of the Earth."
 Karl Rove told me he considers George a rising star on the right and a leading voice in persuading President George W. Bush to restrict embryonic stem-cell research.
 Supreme Court Justice Antonin Scalia told me he numbers George among the most-talked-about thinkers in conservative legal circles.
 And Newt Gingrich called him "an important and growing influence" on the conservative movement, especially on matters like abortion and marriage.